haydenjoncolson/frontend-neighborhood-map/README.md

 ### Components

-Uses JavaScript, jQuery, knockoutJS, Google Maps and Foursquare APIs
+Uses JavaScript, jQuery, knockoutJS, Google Maps and name and url data from Foursquare APIs

 - - - -
 ### How to open